Roy A. Periana

 Roy A. Periana is a Guyanese-American organometallic chemist.

 Biography

 Early life

-He was born in Georgetown, Guyana in 1957.
-After moving to the United States after high school, Periana studied and received a B.S. in chemistry at the University of Michigan in 1979.
+Periana was born in Georgetown, Guyana in 1957.
+After moving to the United States after high school, he studied and received a B.S. in chemistry at the University of Michigan in 1979.
 He then worked in industry at the Dow Chemical Company in Midland, Michigan.
 In 1981, he returned to graduate school at the University of California Berkeley where he received his Ph.D. in 1985 under Robert G. Bergman.
 His work with Bergman focused on the development of novel rhodium complexes that undergo C-H and C-C bond activation of alkanes.
 His dissertation was entitled, "Mechanism of Oxidative Addition of Cyclopentadienyl-Rhodium Complexes to Carbon-Hydrogen and Carbon-Carbon Bonds."